In a messaging experience not far away…

 |Persona & Empathy||5|

-We hope you’ve found this Bot Wars battle useful in understanding what a great chatbot experience should look like.
-Stay tuned for the next installment of Bot Wars!
+We hope you’ve found this first Bot Wars battle useful in understanding what a great chatbot experience should look like.
+Stay tuned for the next installment of Bot Wars coming next month!